wilkie/codeorg-docker-dev/README.md

 To setup the remote Ruby SDK:

 - Start containers, if they are not running, using `docker compose up`
-- From RubyMine, open the "./src/dashboard" folder.
+- From RubyMine, open the "./src" folder.
 Ignore the "missing gem dependencies" messages when RubyMine first starts.
+- Wait until file indexing completes, then right click on the ./src/dashboard folder in the project pane and select "Mark Directory as...
+Ruby Project Root"
 - In RubyMine, go into preferences and navigate to the "Ruby SDK and Gems" settings.
 - Click on the + button to create a new configuration and select "Remote Interpreter or Version Manager".
 - Select the Docker Compose (not Docker!) radio button, point to the docker compose yml file (in the codeorg-docker-dev dir), and select the "web" as the image name.
 For the ruby path, enter "/home/cdodev/.rbenv/versions/2.6.6/bin/ruby".